Subject · Philosophy

 25-mark essay technique

 The 25-mark essays are where most marks are won.
-Strong essays: open with a clear thesis, structure paragraphs around individual arguments, cite named philosophers and specific arguments precisely, evaluate dialectically, reach a nuanced conclusion that weighs the considered arguments.
+Strong essays open with a clear thesis, structure paragraphs around individual arguments, cite named philosophers and specific arguments precisely, evaluate dialectically, and reach a nuanced conclusion that weighs the considered arguments.
 Tutors drill explicit essay frameworks.

 Named-philosopher recall and citation